luis605/Space-Exploration/README.md

 In **ursina/lights.py** I changed `DirectionalLight` to `Ursina_DirectionalLight` because of a conflict problem between panda3d.core and ursina, but thats already in this repo.

 Then `run` main.py!!!

+# Info
+Every month I will update the game.

 # Powered By